-THE SUMMER OF LOVE: HOW HIPPIES CHANGED THE WORLD - BBC DOCUMENTARY (2017)
+THE SUMMER OF LOVE: HOW HIPPIES CHANGED THE WORLD (2017)

 Two-part series about the countercultural explosion that was the Summer of Love in 1967.